fustilio/wordnet-playground/README.md

 ---

-**This repository focuses on developing a high-performance TypeScript port of the Python wn library, with comprehensive benchmarking to ensure optimal performance across different use cases and data sizes.
-The benchmark suite is now complete and provides actionable insights for choosing the right WordNet library for different applications.
+**This repository focuses on developing a TypeScript port of the Python wn library, with comprehensive benchmarking to ensure optimal performance across different use cases and data sizes.
+The long-term goal is to create a fully browser-based implementation that mirrors the Python wn library in JavaScript/TypeScript.
 Only `wn-ts` is published to npm; other components are development and testing infrastructure.**